 Crystal: Charlotte SSAT course instructor

-...am a graduate of Yale University, where I earned my B.A. in Spanish, and of Mercy College, where I earned my M.S. in Education.
+...veteran teacher and a life-long learner!
+I am a graduate of Yale University, where I earned my B.A. in Spanish, and of Mercy College, where I earned my M.S. in Education.
 I enjoy teaching and sharing my love of learning with my students.
 Specifically, I love sparking within them a sense of awe and admiration for the challenging ideas with which their amazing minds can grapple!
-I enjoy tutoring because I believe that every student should have access to a high quality...
+I enjoy tutoring because I believe that every student...